Agile Software Development: Definition, Manifesto, Framework, And Benefits

 • Acceptance testing

-With different and so-called old school approaches, such as Waterfall, it’s natural to finish one part of the development process before moving to another part.
-In Agile development we have development sprints which lead to improving iterations of the product.
-Ideally these sprints are always the same length of time that way stakeholders know when to expect the next iteration.
+With different (and so-called ‘old school’) approaches such as Waterfall, it’s natural to finish one part of the development process before moving to another part.
+In Agile development, we have development sprints which lead to improving iterations of the product.
+Ideally these sprints are always the same length of time – that way, stakeholders know when to expect the next iteration.

 Teamwork is another important aspect in Agile.
 Since everyone is working on different parts, it’s important not to forget the bigger picture.
 You may also be curious if there is room for failure.
 There is.
-By failing before the date of release, you can catch all the bugs and make the product bulletproof – that’s the whole point.
+But by failing before the date of release, you can catch all the bugs and make the product bulletproof – that’s the whole point.

 Sometimes we don’t talk about bugs as it can be a flawed or misunderstood design (User Experience), changes to the market, or the activities of your competitors that cause you to fail.
 Being agile means you are flexible and can adapt.